 Paul Carr is Professor of Popular Music Analysis at the ATRiuM, University of South Wales, in Cardiff.
 His research interests focus on the areas of musicology, widening access, the music industry and pedagogical frameworks for music related education – publishing extensively in all of these areas.
 He is also an experienced performing musician, having toured and recorded with artists as diverse as The James Taylor Quartet and ex Miles Davis saxophonist Bob Berg.
-His most recent book is an edited collection for Ashgate – Frank Zappa and the And: A Contextual Analysis of his Legacy (2013) and has just completed a monograph on Sting, due for publication in 2016.
+His most recent book is a monograph on Sting (From Northern Skies to Fields of Gold), published on Reaktion in September 2017.
 He also works as a forensic musicologist/ expert witness on a consultancy basis.
 Recent activity includes work for Warner Chappell and Universal Music on copyright infringement cases (including a major West End Show and a number of international recording artist recordings).
 He also acts as a music education consultant – recently advising on both the Welsh A Level curriculum and more recently for Pearson.

 Jodie Allinson is a lecturer in Drama in the Faculty of Creative Industries, University of South Wales, where she teaches both practical and theoretical classes in twentieth and twenty-first century performance at undergraduate and masters level.
 In 2011 Jodie completed a PhD entitled Approaches to Multimedia Theatre: Theory, Practice, Pedagogy, in which she wrote about the creative and training processes of practitioners working across the disciplines of theatre, dance and video, as well as the pedagogy of interdisciplinary performance practice.